-At each of March 31, 2010 and December 31, 2009, we have a secured credit facility that provides for maximum borrowings of \$250.
+At each of March 31, 2011 and December 31, 2010, we had a secured credit facility that provides for maximum borrowings of \$250.
 We have not used this credit facility to borrow any funds.
 Our usage consists of the issuance of letters of credit in the face amount of \$250.
-This facility had been secured by all assets of inTEST Corporation, Temptronic Corporation and inTEST Silicon Valley Corporation, excluding all patents, trademarks and applications for same.
-During the quarter ended September 30, 2009, we agreed with the lender who provides this secured credit facility to release their liens against the assets of our operations in exchange for pledged certificates of deposit in amounts equal to the face amount of the letters of credit issued under this facility.
+This facility is secured by pledged certificates of deposit totaling \$250.
 These certificates of deposit are included in Restricted Certificates of Deposit on our balance sheet.
 We pay a quarterly fee of 1.5% per annum on the total amount of the outstanding letters of credit.
-This credit facility expires on September 30, 20 10.
+This credit facility expires on September 30, 2011.